-On a separate note I write weekly letters to each of my alienated children, however their mother refuses to hand them over to the children.
+On a separate note I write letters to each of my alienated children, however their mother refuses to hand them over to the children.
 I recently asked one of my children’s schools if they could start reading these letters to my youngest child.
 Their reply was that without the consent of the children’s mother they are unable to facilitate such a request.
-This is despite the school being more than aware of the ongoing abuse being inflicted on my children by their mother.
+This is despite the school being more than aware of the ongoing significant level of emotional abuse being inflicted on my children by their mother.
 In response to this I forwarded the school a Court Order that explicitly states that both direct and indirect contact has been ordered.
-I also put forward the point that the school was unintentionally enabling this severe alienation by not facilitating my request.
+I also put forward the point that the school was unintentionally and arguably unknowingly enabling this severe alienation by not facilitating my request.

 “Love all, trust a few, do wrong to none.”
 William Shakespeare, (All’s Well That Ends Well).

 Please Note: We pledge to never make a profit or any other form of financial gain from any individuals affected by the current injustice of the family justice system.

 We will gladly signpost individuals to professionals within our wider network who operate in line with our core principles; contact us for more details.